A complete online application includes the following:

 - U.S. passport

-- (Note: This should be uploaded in easy to ready PDF format.)
+- (Note: This should be uploaded in easy-to-read PDF format.)

-- Student Aid Report (SAR) generated from the Free Application for Federal Student Aid (FAFSA) form for the 2017-2018 school year.
+- Student Aid Report (SAR) generated from the Free Application for Federal Student Aid (FAFSA) form for the 2021-2022 school year.
+Note the FAFSA for this period will close on September 30, 2021.

-- (Note: Applicants will upload this into the application using either Word of PDF format.
-Please remember that the SAR often takes several days to generate after you fill out the FAFSA.)
+- (Note: Applicants will upload this into the application using PDF format.
+Please remember that the SAR often takes several days to generate after filling out the FAFSA.
+Applicants must complete the FAFSA even if they are not currently enrolled in a college or university.)

-- GRE or GMAT Scores (copy of report sent to student) (Optional)
+- GRE or GMAT Scores (copy of the report sent to the student) (Optional)

-- (Note: Applicants will upload this into the application using either Word or PDF format.
-If an applicant has not yet taken the GRE or GMAT she/he can place “0” or “NA” in the score box and upload a document that stating their intent to take the test.)
+- (Note: Applicants will upload this into the application using PDF format.
+If the applicant has not yet taken the GRE or GMAT, they can place “0” or “NA” in the score box and upload a document that stating their intent to take the test.)

-- Official Financial Aid Statement from your senior year, if you received financial aid.
+- Official Financial Aid Statement from applicant’s senior year, if they received financial aid.

-- (Note: Applicants will upload this into the application using either Word or PDF format.
-If you did not receive financial aid, you do not have to submit this.)
+- (Note: Applicants will upload this into the application using PDF format.
+If the applicant did not receive financial aid, they do not have to submit this.)

 - Transcripts from all colleges and universities the applicant has attended for credit, including study abroad.
 Please upload university-generated transcripts.
 An official transcript would be best; a student copy is acceptable if it is in the format of an official transcript.
-If you are selected for an interview, you will have to bring an official transcript in a signed, sealed envelope, to the interview.
+If selected for an interview, the applicant must bring an official transcript in a signed, sealed envelope to the interview.

-- (Note: Applicants will upload this into the application using either Word or PDF format.)
+- (Note: Applicants will upload this into the application using a PDF format.)

-The program expects to have all documents to be submitted electronically.
+The program requires all documents to be submitted electronically.
 Should applicants have insuperable problems submitting a document electronically, they can consult with program staff about alternate methods (firstname.lastname@example.org).
-However, we strongly encourage you to submit documents electronically.
+However, we strongly encourage applicants to submit documents electronically.

-The Rangel selection panel will choose approximately 60 finalists by the end of October.
-The Rangel Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of October.
-Candidates selected for final consideration will be invited to Washington, D.C. for interviews and to prepare a writing sample.
-Finalists will be in D.C. for one full day November 15-16.
-The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
-The program will complete the selection process and make offers to 30 fellows by late November 2017.
+The Rangel selection panel will choose approximately 90 finalists by early November.
+Program staff will communicate decisions by email to both successful and unsuccessful applicants by November 4.
+Candidates selected for final consideration will be invited to participate in a virtual interview and complete a written exercise virtually between November 29 – December 2.
+The program will complete the selection process and make offers to 45 fellows by December 3, 2021.